-Get information about the community renewal funding available in North Yorkshire and how you can apply.
+Get information about the community renewal funding available in North Yorkshire.

 North Yorkshire's Strategic priorities

-To support delivery against North Yorkshires’ strategic priorities we are encouraging projects within the following themes:
+To support delivery against North Yorkshires’ strategic priorities we encouraged projects within the following themes:

 - Town centres – supporting innovative approaches for the reopening and regeneration of our town centres